 Dustin took the opportunity and graduated with a degree in goldsmithing and a certificate in CAD (computer aided design).
 Already having jewelry experience prior to this program, he excelled and graduated early.
 His teachers then connected him to a jeweler in Portland who hired him in their fast-paced jewelry repair shop.

 Dustin continued to make jewelry for his friends and family out of his garage.
 He loved that creating custom jewelry allowed him to utilize a variety of techniques and see a project completed from start to finish.
 After a couple of years, he decided to start his own jewelry business, initially doing contract work for other local jewelers.
-He had a vision of being able to control every step of the process, to ensure the best outcome and experience for every customer and every piece.
-He quickly outgrew his tiny studio under the Fremont Bridge and moved to his current location, in the Willamette building.
+Although this kept him busy, he realized that doing work for other jewelers meant he wasn’t seeing a piece from start to finish.
+Sometimes, he would only do one aspect of the piece, such as creating the design and wax, handing it off to someone else to finish.
+This would mean that often the finished piece just didn’t come together, as every maker has their own interpretation of what it should look like.
+Other times he would complete the whole piece but then give it to another store to take all the credit, the customer would have no idea that Dustin actually made the piece.
+He had a vision of being able to work directly with clients, controlling every step of the process, and ensuring the best outcome and experience for every customer and every piece.

 During this time, Caroline had been working as a physical therapist in Portland.
-Her mom fell sick in Alaska, and moved to Portland to receive treatment.
-Caroline found herself needing to take a step away from healthcare, at the same time Dustin’s growing business needed extra help.
-Caroline joined him to help the business grow, building a small showroom out of a room in the shop, and working with custom clients directly to put designs on paper.
-With her help, Dustin was able to decrease the work he was doing for other jewelers, and increase the work done directly with the customer who ultimately gets to enjoy his creations.
+When Dustin’s growing business needed extra help, Caroline jumped at the opportunity to join him.
+She slowly started decreasing her hours in healthcare as she built a small showroom out of one room in the shop, and began working with custom clients directly to put designs on paper.
+Her experience working one-on-one with clients proved to be valuable translating their ideas into a finished piece of jewelry.
+With her help, Dustin was able to decrease the work he was doing for other jewelers, and increase the work done directly with his customers.